Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.1 - Flight demonstration/README.md

 - Type the following in the chat window:

 ```
-@Workspace explain the WrightBrothers API
+@workspace explain the WrightBrothers API
 ```

 - Copilot will give a brief overview of the API.
 This is a good way to get a quick overview of the codebase.